-The person taking the highest responsibility in finance and accounting is Miss Saranya Amornrattanasuchad, Chief Financial Officer.
-The person supervising accounting is Miss Tassanee Kuantalaeng, Assistant Vice President - Accounting and Finance.
+The person taking the highest responsibility in finance and accounting including directly taking accountability for supervising accounting is Miss Tassanee Kuantalaeng, Acting Chief Financial & Accounting Officer.

 Company Secretary

 The meeting of the Board of Directors No.1/2012 held on March 14, 2012 resolved to appoint Ms. Pitirudee Sirisamphan to be the Company Secretary in compliance with the requirements of Securities and Exchange Act, B.E.
 2535 (as well as the amendment).
 The Company Secretary shall be responsible for preparing and keeping registrations of directors, notices calling directors meeting, minutes of the Board of Directors Meeting, annual reports, notices calling shareholders' meeting, minutes of shareholders' meeting as well as keeping the report of interest filed by directors and executives and performing other duties as per the requirements of CMSB.
 The copy of report of interest under Section 89/14 arranged by the directors and executives must be submitted to the Chairman of the Board of Directors and the Chairperson of Audit Committee for their acknowledgement within seven business days from the date that the Company receives the report.